 AIPAC was rocky.)
 Until this fight AIPAC was seen as a fearsome

-the nuclear agreement with Iran] it became an
+the deal [the nuclear agreement with Iran] it became an

 ally of the Republicans in a highly partisan fight.”